umarhassan-mitodl/21w.732-fall-2010/content/pages/syllabus.md

 Text
 ----

 No text is required for this course.
 We encourage students to own and cherish a copy of their favorite style guide.
 Additionally, style and grammar help is available on the World Wide Web.
-For example, [_The Mayfield Handbook of Technical and Scientific Writing_](http://www.mhhe.com/mayfieldpub/tsw/home.htm) is a handy reference.
+For example, {{% resource_link "e94248ff-2542-4701-8d53-9703be4b1d45" "_The Mayfield Handbook of Technical and Scientific Writing_" %}} is a handy reference.

 Teaching Approach
 -----------------